nikadeap/Building-Propensity-Model/README.md

 **VMware-Case-Study**
-**Problem Statement :Study VMWare casestudy and implement correct algorithms**
+**Problem Statement :Study VMWare case-study and implement correct algorithms**
 #### Entire casestudy cannot be uploaded as it is copyrighted

 VMWare store has an online portal where users can purchase certain products such as Fusion and Workstation and the later is the important driver of revenue generation.
 Major source of revenue comes from renewal via upgrade to the latest software but this year no upgrade is planned for workstation.